-This time, the woman closed her eyes and kept them squeezed shut, even though the clicking was louder (and joined by metallic clanking), until she was told to open them.
+This time, the woman closed her eyes and kept them squeezed shut, even though the clicking was louder (and joined by metallic clanking and some sloshing), until she was told to open them.
 When she did open her eyes, she saw that Grandmother Spider had woven a beautiful and strong butterfly net, with an opening two feet in diameter, and a strong woven handle three feet long.

 "When your husband was dying," said Grandmother Spider, "you poured all your love into him.
-He was a selfish jerk and kept it all when he died, leaving you nothing to give your daughter.
-Take this butterfly net, and go to the cemetery where your husband is buried.
-As his body returns to the earth, love will come out of his mouth in a big weird colored cloud.
+He clung to it, because he needed it, but he kept it all when he died.
+Kind of a jerk move.
+He left you nothing to give your daughter.
+Take this butterfly net.
+Go to the cemetery where your husband is buried.
+When you're close to him, love will come out of his mouth in a big weird sparkly cloud.
 Catch the love in the butterfly net and eat it, and then you can give it to your daughter."

 "Yes, Grandmother," said the woman.

 "Also, hey, take this back," said Grandmother Spider, presenting the thermos to the woman.
-"I filled it with a magic liquid.
+"I filled it with goop.
 Before you go in the cemetery, smear it all over your eyes.
-If you don't, you won't be able to see the big weird cloud so's you can catch it."
+If you don't, you won't be able to see the big weird cloud so you can catch it."

-As soon as the woman left Grandmother Spider's house, it shrunk-- or she enlarged-- and she was back on the sidewalk.
+As soon as the woman stepped over the threshold of Grandmother Spider's house, it shrunk-- or she enlarged-- and she was back on the sidewalk.
 She quickly drove to the cemetery as the sun began to set behind the trees.
-In her Volvo, she poured some of the magic liquid from the thermos into her hand, and she smeared it across her eyes.
-As soon as this was done, she noticed many clouds floating in the cemetery.
+In her Volvo, she poured some of the liquid from the thermos into her hand and smeared it across her eyes.
+As soon as this was done, she noticed many colored clouds floating in the cemetery.
 She quickly got out of her vehicle and ran towards her husband's grave.

 It tasted like slightly salty cotton candy, and melted in her mouth.